asizikov/asizikov.github.io/content/blog/2022-08-22-hosted-agents.md

 ![](/images/2022-08-hosted-agents/firewall.png)

+Managed agents will run in a cloud, and won't have access to your private network, however self-hosted agents can be deployed into your VNet, behind the corporate firewall.

 ## Self-Hosted agent

 Since I'm running Windows right now, I'll show you how to set up a Windows agent.